sg16-unicode/sg16-meetings/README.md

 force alternative scheduling.
 Meeting invitations are sent to the mailing list and prior attendees.

-The next SG16 meeting is scheduled for Wednesday, Augyust 21st 2019, from 3:30-5:00pm EST.
+The next SG16 meeting is scheduled for Wednesday, September 4th 2019, from 3:30-5:00pm EDT.

 - [July 31st, 2019](#july-31st-2019)
 - [June 26th, 2019](#june-26th-2019)